vezel-dev/libap/README.md

 somewhere on your system since C does not have a package manager.
 To do so, grab a source code archive from the
 [releases page](https://github.com/vezel-dev/libap/releases), and run `zig build --prefix $HOME/.local -Doptimize=ReleaseFast` or similar.
+This will build a static library by default; pass `-Dlinkage=dynamic` to build a dynamic library instead.

 The result will look like this: